 Despite how busy the floor was, there is no reason to think it would ever be difficult to get a seat.
 Considering all the other games available, we were surprised to see no variations of Pai Gow and especially Baccarat, as these are normally typical secondary games.

 An exact slot count was unavailable during our visit, but as it goes with most casinos, there are hundreds (if not thousands) of machines scattered all around the gaming floor.
 The games offered were a mix between new and old.
 Some of the unique selections included Casablanca, Anchorman, Jurassic Park, and the Hangover II.
-Other popular selections were Wheel of Fortune, Willy Wonka, Game of Thrones, The Simpsons, Breaking Bad, and numerous variations of Buffalo.
+Other popular selections were Wheel of Fortune, Willy Wonka, Game of Thrones, Breaking Bad, and numerous variations of Buffalo.
 Limits began at a penny and went up to $0.02, $0.05, $0.25, and $1.
 Excalibur hosts a variety of slots tournaments each month.

 This was by far the weakest part of Excalibur and we were left thinking that it’s rare for anyone to go here.
 Located across from the sportsbook, there were no signs directing you towards high limit slots.
 Even though the casino was busy, the high limit section was empty.
 Many of the machines were old, and there were no walls to seclude it from any outside noise.
 Clearly the least amount of effort was put into this section and it only seems to be there because the casino feels it should have a high limit area.
 Not because it cares about making it worthwhile to play.